-For those traveling to Japan for the first time it can be a bit of a culture shock.
+For those traveling to Japan for the first time (or planning a trip and visiting Japan virtually) it can be a bit of a culture shock.
 When I arrived I realized to not make waves and stick out like a sore thumb I needed to learn some things pretty quickly about the culture.
-Here is a list of 30 things to help you have the most amazing time in Japan.
+Here is a list of 30 things to know before going to Japan.

 Cash is King

 While Japan is known for being high tech, many places including restaurants and shops still do not take credit or debit cards for payment, so you’ll need to make sure you have cash on hand.

 Most airports and hotels have money exchange, however, the exchange rate might not always be the best.
 When you really need cash in a pinch though it can be really helpful.

 I’d recommend using local ATMs for taking out cash.
 While you’ll most likely be charged for using the ATM the change is usually better and more convenient as they can be found everywhere.